European Council on Foreign Relations (ECFR)

 |In their own words||“Inspired by the role American think tanks played in helping the US move from isolationism to global leadership, ECFR’s founders set about creating a pan-European institution that could combine establishment credibility with intellectual insurgency.”|

-- Donors include: Austria, Belgium, Denmark, European Commission, France, Germany, Netherlands, Norway, Sweden, UK, and British Council, as well as private foundations such as Soros’ Open Society Justice Initiative, Robert Bosch Stiftung, and Skoll Global Threats Fund.
-(See table below for 2014-5 amounts.)
+- Donors include: Austria, Belgium, Denmark, European Commission, Finland, France, Germany, Netherlands, Norway, Sweden, United Kingdom, as well as private foundations such as Soros’ Open Society Foundation, Robert Bosch Stiftung, and Skoll Global Threats Fund.
+(See table below for further funding information.)

 - Seven branches in Europe with over 50 staff members.

 - ECFR’s Middle East and North Africa program has “sought an invigorated European role in de-escalating crises and driving peace-building solutions in the MENA region during this period of unprecedented turmoil.”

 - On June 2, 2017, ECFR published a report, “Israel’s unlawfully prolonged occupation: consequences under an integrated legal framework,” authored by Valentina Azarova, a consultant with a history of anti-Israel activism, arguing that “third parties have an obligation to put an end to an occupier’s violations through collective and unilateral measures,” and called for the UN Security Council to “act in accordance with its authority under the UN Charter to determine that such acts are ‘crimes against peace’ which therefore constitute an international threat to peace and security” (emphasis added).